 Who does not take part in the President’s elections?

-The following group of people are not involved in electing the President of India:
+The following group of people is not involved in electing the President of India:

 - Nominated Members of Lok Sabha (2) and Rajya Sabha (12)

 - Nominated Members of State Legislative Assemblies